fuzikt/starpy/README.md

 ## assign_column_star.py
 Add label (col_lb) to Input1 and assigns values to it from Input2 where the label (comp_lb) of Input2 matches Input1
 ```
   --i1        Input1 STAR filename.
   --i2        Input2 STAR filename.
   --o         Output STAR filename.
+  --data  Data table from star file to be used, Default: data_particles
   --col_lb    Label of the new column assigned to Input1; Default: rlnDefocusU
   --comp_lb   Compare label used for Input1 and Input2 for value assignment.
 Default:rlnMicrographName
 ```
 Example 1: Assign values of DefocusU from input2.star as a column to input1.star where the value of column rlnMicrographName matches in both inputs.
 ```